Estheryu991/pro-assessment/README.md

 Clone this repository and edit any code on your own machine.
-Once the time is up, compress your local repository (with your modified code) into a `.zip` or `.tar.gz` archive and send it to furrer@textshuttle.ai.
+Once the time is up, compress your local repository (with your modified code) into a `.zip` or `.tar.gz` archive and submit it through [this form](https://forms.gle/3uDh5q7XUPkfV3Hr6) (requires a Google login).
+Alternatively, send the archive as an email attachment to furrer@textshuttle.ai.

 ### Task 1: Corpus Cleaning